 • Parasympathetic (rest and digest): calm, grounded, recovering

-When an urge strikes, your sympathetic nervous system is driving.
-Your body is in a state of activation: increased heart rate, shallow breathing, tunnel focus on the reward.
-In this state, the parts of your brain responsible for long-term thinking and impulse control are running at reduced capacity.
+When an urge is strong, the body may be in a state of activation: increased heart rate, shallow breathing, tension, and narrow focus on the reward.
+In that state, long-term thinking and impulse control can be harder to access.

 How to use it:

 • Splash cold water on your face and wrists.
-This is the minimum effective dose.
-It takes 10 seconds and creates an immediate physiological shift.
+This takes about 10 seconds and can create a quick state shift.

 • Hold an ice cube in your hand.
-The intense cold sensation pulls your attention into the present moment and away from the urge.
+The cold sensation pulls attention into the present moment and away from the urge.

 • Take a cold shower.
-This is the nuclear option.
-60 to 90 seconds of cold water will completely reset your nervous system state.
-You’ll come out feeling different: alert, calm, and clear.
+If the urge is intense, 60 to 90 seconds of cold water can create a stronger reset.
+Many people come out feeling more alert and steadier.

 The key is intensity, not duration.
-You don’t need a 30-minute workout.
-You need 2 minutes of effort that spikes your heart rate and demands your full attention.
+A 30-minute workout is unnecessary here.
+Two minutes of effort can be enough to raise heart rate and demand full attention.

 Options: